ESIPFed/data-help-desk/faq.md

 -   Information on a code of conduct for their participation.
 -   An overview of common questions that are asked.
 -   A list of resources available to help answer questions.
--   Details on the platforms used for virtual help desks, such as Twitter and Slack.
+-   Details on the platforms used for social media such as Twitter and Slack.
 -   Reminders that it's okay not to know the answer and instructions on how to record unanswered questions.